shivam347/final_project_milestone_4/AGILE_REPORT.md

 ## ✅ Summary
 All planned weekly activities and deliverables were completed.
 The final submission includes a documented and optimized Automation Test Execution Framework with backend, frontend, test suites, and supporting documentation.

----

-If you'd like, I can add a short progress timeline graphic, or export this plan to a printable PDF. ✨